How to Calculate Tax Brackets & Effective Rates

 What Are Tax Brackets?

 There are seven tax brackets in the United States.
 The brackets include a specific income range that varies, depending on filing status (single, married filing jointly, etc.).
 Each IRS tax bracket has a slightly different tax rate.
 As you move up the brackets, the percentage of tax increases.
-An individual who made over $418,400 as a single filer in 2017 had to pay 39.6 percent in taxes that year.
-Those who made under $9,326 as a single filer only had to pay 10 percent.
-You can find the income tax brackets for the past several years here.
+An individual who made over $216,000 as a single filer in 2022 has to pay 35 percent in taxes that year.
+Those who made under $10,275 as a single filer only have to pay 10 percent.

 To keep tax brackets in check, the IRS adjusts over 40 tax provisions every year to account for inflation.
 This prevents someone from being pushed into a higher tax bracket if his or her income has not really changed compared to the cost of living.